DerrickDDInAI/nyc-crashes/README.md

 ## Installation
 To run the program, you need:
 - To install the libraries below.
-- To download the example dataset `data_100000.csv` or a different sized dataset using the script `download.py`.
+- To download the example dataset `data_100000.csv`
+- Or to download a different sized dataset using the script `download.py` (written by BeCode).

 ### Install the libraries
 | Library       | Used to                                        |